Conserving one of our most essential resources

 Being efficient with the water we use and avoiding polluting watercourses is critical for a sustainable built environment.
 Water is so ubiquitous in our daily lives that we take it for granted.
-Turn on the tap and there it is – clean, abundant and permanently available.
-Also, cheap too – one litre costs about a tenth of a penny.
+Turn on the tap and there it is – clean, cheap (at least compared to energy), abundant and seemingly permanently available.

-However, the water we consume and the wastewater we create has significant environmental impact.
+However, the water we consume and the wastewater we create has significant environmental impacts.
 Parts of the UK can often suffer from water scarcity.
-The taps won’t turn off any time soon, but the availability of water to meet all the demands from industry, business and households, let alone what nature needs to keep it afloat, often mean we get close to going short.
-As recently as Summer 2022 parts of the UK came very close to full on drought conditions.
+Pollution is a constant threat.
+The taps won’t turn off any time soon, but the availability of water to meet industry, business and household demands, let alone what nature needs to keep it afloat, often means we get close to going short.
+As recently as Summer 2022 parts of the UK came very close to drought conditions.
+Conversely however, recent flooding has contributed to pollution and infrastructural problems.
+Controlling and managing water in a safe and nature positive way is a constant challenge.

 Add to this the energy and materials required to make our water drinkable, and to clean our wastewater before returning it to nature, and you soon realise that there is a lot invested in each and every litre of tap water.
 Knowing this can inspire us to be more efficient and sparing with the water we use.
-Using collected rainwater for dust suppression instead of tap water is one great example of lateral thinking and saving resources.
-We also must ensure that wastewater is properly treated and managed to avoid spills and pollution, and we need to take more action to incorporate “blue infrastructure” considerations into our care for, and enhancement of, the wider built environment.
+Using collected rainwater for dust suppression instead of tap water is a great example of lateral thinking and saving resources.
+We also must ensure wastewater is properly treated and managed to avoid spills and pollution, and we need to take more action to incorporate “green and blue infrastructure” considerations into our care for, and enhancement of, the wider built environment.

-And this is just in the UK.
-Elsewhere round the world water is often a critical scarce resource, through climatic conditions but also through excessive demand from industry and agriculture, or mismanagement leading to poor, leaky or non-existent infrastructure.
-Therefore as responsible customers we have to not only consider our direct water use, but also the water footprint within our supply chains.
+Elsewhere around the world water is often a critical scarce resource, through climatic conditions but also through excessive demand from industry and agriculture, mismanagement, lack of care and poor, leaky or non-existent infrastructure.
+Therefore as responsible customers we have to not only consider our direct water use, but also the global water footprint within our supply chains.

 The manufacturing processes to make the goods we buy and use can also require significant quantities of water.
 We can apply the principle of embodied water just as we would for embodied carbon.
 A typical example is importing fruit and vegetables imported from water scarce countries.
 Water is contained within them and vastly more water is used to grow them.
 Construction goods and other products required across the entire built environment can also require significant amounts of water for their manufacture and use.